 - Successful student voice groups should be uncomfortable sometimes.
 Address conflict and do not try to avoid it.
 Create an atmosphere of trust so that disagreements can be brought into the open.

-HINT 3: Create Guidelines and Goals
+Tip 3: Create Guidelines and Goals

 Many well-meaning facilitators come from cynical perspectives that disallow us from acknowledging the norms that make successful student voice groups work.
 We can overcome this by having students create ground rules or guidelines before you begin.
 Brainstorm potential rules and write them down – but avoid too many rules.
 There are three essential guidelines: